jrymer/jstricks/typescript.md

 ### never
 `never` is the empty set.
 There is no value that can be assigned to variable of type `never`.

+#### never vs unknown vs any
+Use `never` in positions where there will not or should not be a value.
+Use `unknown` where there will be a value, but it might have any type.
+Avoid using any unless you really need an unsafe escape hatch.

 ## IIFE
 Immediately invoked function expressions are a way to not pollute the global space.
 ```